rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 nrow(CUST_INSUR_LTV %>% filter(SALARY > mean(SALARY, na.rm = TRUE)))
 ```

-Note that the 'na.rm' specification directs treatment of non-available measurements. 'na.rm = TRUE' removes missing values from the dataset if they are coded as NA.
+Note that the 'na.rm' specification directs treatment of missing values. 'na.rm = TRUE' removes missing values from the dataset if they are coded as NA.

 Use the aggregate() function to group data based on given column or set of columns.